Comment choisir son café en grain : guide complet pour les amateurs québécois Carrera Café

 ORIGIN: SINGLE ORIGIN OR BLEND?

-ROAST: LIGHT, MEDIUM, OR DARK?
+ROASTING: LIGHT, MEDIUM, OR DARK?

 FRESHNESS: THE DECISIVE CRITERION

-GRIND: ADAPTED TO YOUR METHOD
+THE GRIND: TAILORED TO YOUR METHOD

 CARRERA CAFÉ — OLD QUEBEC